karafra/ai-art/README.md

 After successful deployment you can invite bot to your server by clicking on this link `https://discord.com/api/oauth2/authorize?client_id={CLIENT_ID}&permissions=34816&scope=applications.commands%20bot`, where `CLIENT_ID` is your bots client id.
 Link already contains minimal scopes (_bot_, _application.commands_) and minimal bot permissions (_send messages_, _attach files_)

+### Method 2: Containerized deployment:
+Another even easier method of deployment is deployment via docker container.

+1. Verify docker-compose installation

+    A] Type `docker-compose -v` into terminal. if output looks similar to `docker-compose version 1.29.2, build 5becea4c` then you can continue to the next step.

+    B] If this command throws an error, you have to follow [docker-compose installation guide](https://docs.docker.com/compose/install/)

+2. Set required variables
+    - Only required variables are `BOTID` and `TOKEN`, these can be set as environment variables using `export ...` on linux based OS or `$env:VARIABLE_NAME=VALUE` on Windows based OS.

+3. Building Docker containers
+  - Type `docker-compose build` into terminal, this will automatically build all required docker images.

+4. Start container
+    - Type `docker-compose up` into terminal.
+This will start all services needed.
+RabbitMQ management console will be accessible [here](http://localhost:15673/) with login credentials being:
+      - username:
+        - `guest`
+      - password:
+        - `guest`

+__This network is not external, so it will not be accessible from outside.__

 <p align="right">(<a href="#top">back to top</a>)</p>